Demigodgeek/CRUD_credit_scores_SQL/README.md

 # CRUD Credit Scores
+## use the SQL CRUD statement to build and manipulate tables in a database
-+ - Review the firm’s client database to identify subsets of clients for participation in new marketing initiatives.
+- Review the firm’s client database to identify subsets of clients for participation in new marketing initiatives.
 - Complete database mantenance tasks